newrelic/newrelic-prometheus-configurator/charts/newrelic-prometheus/README.md

 ### Kubernetes job examples

 #### API Server metrics

-By default the API Server Service named `kubernetes` is created in the `default` namespace.
+By default, the API Server Service named `kubernetes` is created in the `default` namespace.
 The following configuration will scrape metrics from all endpoints behind the mentioned service using the Prometheus Pod bearer token as Authorization Header:

 ```yaml
 config: